Need an EPC in Harpenden?

 Are All Listed Buildings Exempt From An EPC?

 All listed buildings are exempt from requiring an EPC.
 A listed building is one as being identified in the database of Historic England as a listed building.
-A list can be found on the historic england website.
+The list can be found on the historic england website.

 Can You Evict A Tenant Without An EPC?